donut-party/donut-docs-site/content/docs/system/_index.md

   the values are the functions to call in response to signals

-This problem is inherent to any discussion of software tools, where the entire edifice is taped together with metaphors like "file", "pipe", "map", and so on.
+This problem is inherent to any discussion of software tools, where the entire edifice is taped together with metaphors like "file", "pipe", and "map".
+These metaphors are like a child's sketch of the thing itself, bearing reasonable resemblance to concrete reality but failing to convey the subtler nuances of referent.
-We start with these metaphors because they at least place us in the same city as the actual concept we're trying to describe, but it's still all too easy to get lost when trying to navigate from the metaphor to the thing itself.

 The problem is slightly exacerbated in Lisps and with Clojure in particular where we're trying to somehow graft a clearly-demarcated model onto general-purpose constructs like maps and functions.
-We don't have the luxury of creating a new class like a `ComponentFactoryFactory` every time we want to be damn sure that boundaries of our code match the ones in our head.
+We don't have the luxury of creating a new class like a `LocalDateTime` and `OffsetDateTime` every time we want to be sure the boundaries of our code match the ones in our head.
 So in the docs that follow you'll see a lot of explanations like "A system is a map, but when you call these API functions it behaves like a system, but it's still a map and you can do normal map stuff to it."

 On top of this, we're relying on _system_, _component_, and _signal_ because they are metaphors that give us the best starting point for understanding the code we need to write and the runtime behavior we can expect.
 At the same time, these words ratchet up the difficulty because they're already abstract; you can't visualize a "component" in the same way you can a "file" or "map."
-TL;DR: words are hard.

 Nevertheless, we persist, because what other choice do we have?
 As software engineers it's our job to somehow make stuff without knowing what the hell we're